Summary for Decision-Makers

 Once goals are aligned, we translate the vision into a detailed roadmap.
 This includes defining timelines, technical specifications, and resource allocation.
 Our team selects the right architecture, technology stack, and scalability strategy to ensure your web application meets current demands and adapts seamlessly to future growth.

-Why it matters: Solid planning prevents scope creep, budget overruns, and delays later in the process.
+Why it matters: Solid planning helps reduce the risk of scope creep, budget overruns, and delivery delays.

 Step 3: Design & Development